shamjude/shamjude/README.md

-- 👋 Hi, I’m @shamjude
+Hey there, I’m @shamjude
-- 👀 I’m interested in code
+Interested in code
-- 🌱 I’m currently learning Java & full-stack development
+on process learning Java & full-stack development
-- 💞️ I’m looking to collaborate on coding
+💞️ looking to collaborate on coding
-- 📫 How to reach me shamjude7@gmail.com
+📫 How to reach me shamjude7@gmail.com

 <!---
 shamjude/shamjude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.